FeYbraNt/calculator/readme.md

-# Payvision calculator
+# Calculator

-In this exercise you are given the legacy code of Payvision Calculator web app.
+In this exercise you are given the legacy code of a Calculator web app.
 Maintainance and new features development is your responsability.

 ## Your tasks